zmtcreative/gm-alert-callouts/docs/FEATURES.md

 ### Invalid Alert Types

-Invalid or unrecognized alert types:
+Invalid alert types:

+- Alert types can only contain letters, numbers and underscores (no dashes or other punctuation)
 - Fall back to standard blockquote rendering
 - Goldmark's default blockquote parser handles the content